-If you are like most, getting diagnosed with multiple sclerosis (MS) was like being thrown under a bus.
-It was scary, and you were given few if any, resources, information, or guidelines on how to help your body recover.
+If you are like most, getting diagnosed with multiple sclerosis (MS) was scary, and you were given few if any, resources, information, or guidelines on how to help your body recover.
 Let’s change that.

 Creating health is about actively addressing all the possible factors that contributed to your MS and finding your path back to health.
-Learn about these factors in the CREATING HEALTH series and regain control of your health.
+Learn about these factors through the CREATING HEALTH SERIES and regain control of your health.

 One of the key (and less commonly known) factors contributing to MS is psychosocial.
-The idea that emotions, stress and relationships might be involved in either the causation or exacerbation of multiple sclerosis (MS) dates back more than a century.
+The idea that emotions, stress, and relationships can be involved in the causation or exacerbation of multiple sclerosis (MS) dates back more than a century.
 The idea has now been supported by modern research.
-Working through these factors using medical hypnotherapy can help restore health.
+Working through these factors can help restore health.

-Transforming these psychological burdens along with reducing the environmental burdens in your body is your journey back to health.
+Transforming these psychological burdens along with reducing the environmental burdens is your journey back to health.
 The purpose of this website is to support you along the way.

 Can Symptoms like Incontinence, Pain and Balance Improve?